mirko-pace/articles/evcs_acsm_experiments.md

 ```

 ### 6.4 Multiple views to avoid false comfort
-Finally, we complement the formal tests with visual diagnostics.
-Daily ATT curves with conformal pointwise bands reveal how effects evolve and whether they persist; the average post ATT with its p-value and interval provides the primary decision anchor.
-We also translate percentage-point effects into operational terms (e.g., additional MWh moved off-peak per month) to connect statistical significance with business significance.
+To expand our formal tests, we employ visual diagnostics as well.
+Daily Average Treatment Effect (ATT) curves, accompanied by conformal pointwise confidence bands, can illustrate how effects change over time and whether they remain significant.

+We use the average post-ATT, with its p-value and confidence interval, as our primary decision-making reference.

+Additionally, we translate percentage-point effects into operational terms—such as the additional megawatt-hours (MWh) shifted off-peak each month—to bridge the gap between statistical significance and its practical implications for the business.

 ## 7. Next steps